 Over the years since then, the programme has included speakers such as primatologist Jane Goodall, astrophysicist Jocelyn Bell Burnell, physicist Prof. Peter Higgs, American astronaut John Young, cognitive psychologist Prof. Richard Gregory, educator Bunker Roy, Nobel laureate Brian Josephson, mathematician John Barrow, and television presenters Heather Couper, Tim Hunkin and Kathy Sykes.

 Turnouts for events are high, with over 4,800 attendances for ticketed events in the 2016 Festival.
 The total attendance figure for the Festival, including unticketed and schools events, was just over 12,800.

 Despite the success of the first Edinburgh Science Festival, many other places were slow to take up the idea.
 One reason was uncertainty as to whether something developed in a festival city like Edinburgh could naturally be adapted to conditions elsewhere.
 Also to many people in science and industry, the concept was still in its very early days.
 But Edinburgh’s success continued and over the course of time science festivals began to appear in various other towns and cities in the UK and overseas.

-On the continent of Europe, however, the science festival concept was taken forward in an imaginative way by various areas, amongst them Gothenburg, where the annual science festival has all the sparkle of a spring morning on the Baltic.
-You can go to a talk on polar science and then a concernt of music on an Arctic theme, or hear a presentation on polymers and visit an exhibition of new fashion design.
-The venues range from modern lecture theatre to 17th-century buildings on the waterfront, lit by lamps and candles.
+On the continent of Europe the science festival concept was taken forward in an imaginative way by various areas, amongst them Gothenburg, where the annual science festival has all the sparkle of a spring morning on the Baltic.
+You can go to a talk on polar science and then a concert of music on an Arctic theme, or hear a presentation on polymers and visit an exhibition of new fashion design.
+The venues range from modern lecture theatres to 17th-century buildings on the waterfront, lit by lamps and candles.